 How to Pick the Right Veil for Your Dress

 Need more guidance?
 We get it.
 There's a lot to process when it comes to choosing a veil.
 We asked expert bridal stylists what wedding veils they prefer, according to wedding gown styles.
 These are by no means hard and fast rules, but they're helpful tips for brides looking for a starting point.

 A Heavily Embellished Gown

 If you have your heart set on a heavily beaded or embellished dress, you can go one of two ways with your veil.
-For the princess-y bride who loves herself some sparkle, a classic, raw edge cathedral veil with scattered Swarovski that will 'twinkle' as you walk down the aisle is absolutely stunning, says Carla Imbriano, lead designer at Boutique de Voile.
+For the princess bride who loves herself some sparkle, a classic, raw edge cathedral veil with scattered Swarovski crystals that will twinkle as you walk down the aisle is absolutely stunning, says Carla Imbriano, lead designer at Boutique de Voile.
 Another fitting option she suggests: "A veil with minimal matching beadwork along the edge."

 A Simple-But-Stunning Dress

 If a bride has a simple dress and wants to amp up the drama without any embellishments, an angel-cut veil trimmed in satin, horsehair, or organza is always a good choice, notes Kleinfeld Fashion Director Terry Hall.
 "It will frame the face of the bride beautifully, and when it cascades down, you'll see a spiral of fabric on the edge that gives you that dramatic look and feel."
 A veil with touches of light lace is also very elegant styled with a simple dress, says bridal stylist and wedding expert Renée Strauss.

 A breathtaking ornate or sheer illusion lace back is a popular trend.
 To show off your backside, Imbriano recommends a special custom cut cathedral without any accents (beadwork or crystals) in the body of the veil.
 Think sheer and chic and remember to steer clear of multiple layers of fabric.